OpenSisma/opensisma.github.io/Documentation.md

 - there is a direct proportionality relationship between total works and damage entity;
 - there is a direct proportionality between amount of reconstruction works that still have to be done and low schools score, even though we don't have enough data to further study the model;
 - in the very few data we had for paritary schools (only for the area of Cento), we could detect an average higher school score with respect to the public ones of that area;
-- about the correlation between disaster effects and rise in an entrepreneurial processes, we could witness a positive attempt in that direction, but often it hasn't been cointinued over the next years;
+- about the correlation between disaster effects and rise in an entrepreneurial processes, we could witness a positive attempt in that direction, but often it hasn't been continued over the years;
 - about the safety certificates, we detected no correlation between damage entity and consequences in safety certificates and initiatives (e.i. antiseismic plan).
-This is a worrying phenomenon, because areas that have been more affected by the earthquakes should be more attentive to the safety measures, in the case this kind of situation would be repeated in the future.
+This is a worrying phenomenon, because areas that have been more affected by the earthquakes should be more attentive to safety measures, in the case this kind of situation would be repeated in the future.